VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **New Mexico is known as the "Land of Enchantment."**
+- ⚡ Daily fun fact: **A squash ball moving at 150 kilometers per hour has the same impact of a .22 bullet**

 <h3 align="left">Connect with me:</h3>
 <p align="left">